 North Coast EMS has established and periodically updates policies and procedures for the transportation of patients to trauma and other specialty centers.
-North Coast EMS currently has four designated trauma centers, one in Del Norte County that receives all injured patients, two in Humboldt County with recently developed triage and destination criteria, and one in Lake County with triage criteria identical to Coastal Valley's EMS.
-This quarter we drafted a Retriage Policy and evaluated data specific to the Lake County traua catchment area.
-We also have a STEMI destination policy that sends all humboldt County STEMI patients directly to the designated STEMI Receiving Center in Eureka.
-All policies are approved through public process.
+North Coast EMS currently has four designated trauma centers, one in Del Norte County that receives all injured patients, two in Humboldt County with triage and destination criteria, and one in Lake County with triage criteria identical to Coastal Valley's EMS.
+Because Sutter-Lakeside Hospital is a Level IV trauma center and Adventist-Clearlake is not, we previously set the catchment area around Lakeside at 25-minutes, but associated re-mapping is under review.
+This quarter we again updated the draft Retriage Policy.
+We also have a STEMI destination policy that sends all Humboldt County STEMI patients directly to the designated STEMI Receiving Center in Eureka.

-• Implementing and maintaining contracts with providers
+Implementing and maintaining contracts with providers

-North Coast EMS has executed contracts with all approved ALS Providers and with REACH Medical Holdings to include a ground CCT unit in Del Norte County.
+North Coast EMS has executed contracts with all approved ALS Providers and with REACH Medical Holdings to include fixed wing in Del Norte and Humboldt Counties, , air medical in Lake, and a ground CCT unit in Del Norte County.